 AP source: Kevin Love discussing possible buyout from Cavs

+CLEVELAND (AP) — Kevin Love’s long, winding run with the Cleveland Cavaliers could be ending after nearly nine years.

-CLEVELAND (AP) — Five-time All-Star forward Kevin Love has discussed the possibility of a contract buyout from the Cleveland Cavaliers after being dropped from the rotation, a person familiar with the situation told The Associated Press on Thursday.
+The five-time All-Star forward has discussed the possibility of a contract buyout with the Cavs after being dropped from their rotation, a person familiar with the situation told The Associated Press on Thursday.

-Love is in the final year of a $120 million, four-year deal.
+Love is in the final year of a $120 million, four-year extension he signed in 2018.

-At this point, nothing has been finalized and the sides are expected to engage during the All-Star break, the person said.
+At this point, nothing has been finalized and the sides are expected to engage in discussions during the All-Star break, the person said.

-Love has been with Cleveland since 2014, and one of the NBA’s most versatile big men had a major role in the team winning the 2016 title, the city’s first pro sports championship since 1964.
+Love has been with Cleveland since 2014, and one of the NBA’s most versatile big men is the last remaining link from the 2016 title team, which ended the city’s 52-year pro sports championship drought.

+Although he’s not contributing like he once did on the floor, Love has become a beloved player to Cleveland fans.

+His acceptance of a reserve role last season helped fuel the team’s turnaround after winning just 60 games combined in the three previous seasons.
+And Love’s public disclosure of struggling with mental health issues in the past made him relatable and easy to root for.

 The Athletic first reported Love’s buyout request.

 Love played well earlier this season before being slowed by a thumb injury.
-When forward Dean Wade and guard Ricky Rubio recently returned from injuries, Love’s minutes shrunk, and lately he hasn’t been in the rotation at all.
+When forward Dean Wade and guard Ricky Rubio recently returned from injuries, Love’s minutes shrunk, and lately he hasn’t been in coach J.B.
+Bickerstaff’s rotation at all.

 Last week, Cavaliers president of basketball operations Koby Altman said he had not spoken to Love or his agents about a buyout and expected him to have a contributing role again at some point this season.

-Coach J.B.
-Bickerstaff said something similar earlier this week, complimenting Love on continuing to be a good teammate and leader.
+Bickerstaff said something similar while complimenting Love on continuing to be a good teammate and leader.

-Love hasn’t played since Jan.
-24 He missed two games with back spasms but hasn’t been in Cleveland’s last eight games despite being active.

-Although he’s averaging career lows in points (8.5) and rebounds (6.8), Love may be able to catch on with a playoff-contending team looking for an experienced player.
-He went to four straight NBA Finals with Cleveland.
+“We still believe he’s capable of helping us in big moments because he has that experience and has been through those pressures,” Bickerstaff said Monday night before a win over San Antonio.
+“I do think there’s going to be times where we really need him because again he’s another one of those guys who’s been through those moments and seen those types of things that we’re going to need hopefully down the stretch here.”

 Love has averaged 17.2 points and 10.5 rebounds since 2008.
 He spent six seasons with Minnesota before being traded to Cleveland.